 Autumn Term – We will begin the year covering Place Value and reading, writing and ordering numbers to one million.
 Secondly, we will focus on addition and subtraction, extending any existing knowledge by covering in-depth problem solving.

-Over the duration of Autumn term, we will be discovering Earth and Space.
+Autumn Term – To commence our Science, we will be looking at Hidden Figures – the incredible women who worked at NASA during the space race – followed by discovering Earth and Space.
 The children will learn about night and day as well as the movement of the moon and the planets.
-At times, we will experiment scientifically to gain better understanding.
+At times, we will experiment scientifically to gain a better understanding.
 Children will be taught how to hypothesise, plan, develop and carry out a fair test.

 Autumn Term – In geography, we will be learning about modern Greece.
 This will involve locating Greece and bordering countries on a map, looking at tourist attractions, the capital city and major cities and exploring trade in Greece.
 In history, we will be learning about the Tudors.
 We will look at key figures (such as Henry VIII) and key events (such as the Battle of Bosworth).